kadena-docs/kadena-docs/docs/smart-contracts/install/on-macos.md

 1. Navigate to the appropriate Pact Releases page:

    - [Pact Releases](https://github.com/kadena-io/pact/releases) to download the latest stable version of Pact 4.x.
-   - [Releases/development-latest](https://github.com/kadena-io/pact-5/releases/tag/development-latest) to download the latest development version of Pact Core.
+   - [Releases/development-latest](https://github.com/kadena-io/pact-5/releases/tag/development-latest) to download the latest development version of Pact 5.

 2. Download the latest `pact-<version>-macos-<arch>.tar.gz` file for the macOS operating system and architecture you use.